Have you been trained to be a dietitian in your country?

-- The Canadian Dietetic Practice Orientation and Assessment Tool is designed to assist internationally educated dietitians to understand dietetic practice in Canada and complete a self-assessment to assess their level of knowledge and skill compared to the standards required to practice dietetics in Canada.
+The Canadian Dietetic Practice Orientation and Assessment Tool helps internationally educated dietitians to learn about dietetic practice in Canada.
+It is recommended that internationally educated dietitians do this self-assessment to compare their knowledge and skills to the Canadian dietetic practice standards.

-Before applying to NSDA, contact World Education Services (WES) for an academic assessment.
-The WES assessment determines whether your degree is equivalent to a four-year Canadian university degree.
-Ask WES for the “Comprehensive Course by Course Report” and ask that WES send the assessment results directly to NSDA.
+Contact World Education Services (WES) for an academic assessment.
+The WES assessment determines whether your degree is equivalent to a Canadian university degree.
+Ask WES for the “Comprehensive Course by Course Report” and ask WES to send the assessment results directly to NSDA.

 Telephone (toll-free): 1-866-343-0070